 • You don't have to use the form, but it will help us process the information faster.
+[Insert the required data needed to make a decision (e.g., name, date of services, item, etc.)]

 • Either download a copy of the form from our website (www.AlterwoodAdvantage.com) or call Member Services and ask for the form.